Modiwl XCE-2215:

 Assessment Strategy

--threshold -(D) All learning outcomes will have been met to a satisfactory level.
-Knowledge and understanding of the module content will be supported by a satisfactory range of theory, practice and research literature.
-Candidates will have demonstrated satisfactory evidence of critical analysis when reflecting on teaching and learning.
-Students will have developed their study skills to a satisfactory standard and will be able to communicate to a satisfactory standard in a professional and academic context.

--excellent -(A) Most learning outcomes will have been met to an excellent level and all learning outcomes will be at least good.
+-Excellent - (A) Most learning outcomes will have been met to an excellent level and all learning outcomes will be very good.
 A deep knowledge and understanding of the module content will be supported by an extensive range of theory, practice and research literature.
 Candidates will provide excellent critical analysis when reflecting on a wide range of teaching and learning styles.
 Students will have developed their study skills to an excellent standard and will be able to communicate to an excellent standard in a professional and academic context.

+-Good -(C) Most learning outcomes will have been met to a good level.
+A good knowledge and understanding of the module content will be supported by a good range of theory, practice and research literature.
+Candidates will provide good critical analysis when reflecting on a significant range of teaching and learning styles.
+Students will have developed their study skills to a good standard and will be able to communicate to a good standard in a professional and academic context.

 Learning Outcomes

-- A broad portfolio of appropriate pedagogy to facilitate learning in Health and Well-being and the
+- A broad portfolio of appropriate pedagogy to facilitate learning in Humanities, Health and Well-Being, including opportunities for outdoor learning

-- A sound understanding of health and safety requirements in the delivery of Health and
+- A clear understanding of health and safety requirements in the delivery of Humanities, Health and Well-Being both indoors and outdoors

 Assessment type